 Before installing the PEM server, you must decide if you wish to run PostgreSQL and PEM-HTTPD on the same host or on separate hosts.
-If you intend to run the PostgreSQL database server and PEM-HTTPD on different hosts, then you must run the PEM server installer twice - once on each host, as detailed in Section 3.1.2.
+If you intend to run the PostgreSQL database server and PEM-HTTPD on different hosts, then you must run the PEM server installer twice - once on each host, as detailed in Installing the PEM Server and PEM-HTTPD on Separate Hosts section.

-The PEM server installer will also install the software required to access the server via the PEM web interface (shown in Figure 3.1).
+The PEM server installer will also install the software required to access the server via the PEM web interface.
 You can access the web interface with a supported version of your browser of choice.

-Figure 3.1 - The PEM web interface.
+Fig. 1: The PEM web interface